How Jim Morrison Got Arrested on Stage in New Haven

 The Miami charges caused many cities and venues to ban the Doors, effectively bring an end to the group's touring career.
 Morrison was subsequently convicted, but free on appeal when he was found dead in his bathtub in Paris on July 3, 1971, becoming another in the long line of rockers who died at the age of 27.

-See the Doors and Other Rockers in the Top 100 Albums of the '60s
+See the Doors Among the Top 100 Albums of the '60s

 Learn About Jim Morrison and Rock's Tragic '27 Club'